- Search The Registry

 - About Us

 - My Account

 *The Japanese Black Studies Association (JBSA) began on this date in 1954.
-It is a society that was founded under the name of "Black Research Society".
+It is a society founded under the name of the "Black Research Society."

-Since its founding, it has continued steady activities for more than 60 years, holding monthly meetings and annual national conventions targeting Black (African) culture and history, publishing journals and newsletters, and enlightening society.
-During that time, published several books and translations have been edited by the association.
+Since its founding, it has continued steady activities for over 60 years, holding monthly meetings and annual national conventions targeting Black (African) culture and history, publishing journals and newsletters, and enlightening society.
+During that time, published several books and translations have been and edited by the association.
 In June 2004, the "50th Anniversary International Convention" was held.
 In recent years, international exchange activities have become active.

-JBHA is active in various regions such as Africa, the United States, the Caribbean, Europe, and Japan.
-We hold regular meetings and national conventions (June), and publish the journal "Black Studies" (once a year) and newsletter (twice a year).
+JBHA is active in various regions, such as Africa, the United States, the Caribbean, Europe, and Japan.
+We hold regular meetings and national conventions (June) and publish the journal "Black Studies" (once a year) and newsletter (twice a year).
 The "Black Research Society" was renamed "Black Research Society" on June 26, 2016, and took a new step.
 Toru Kiuchi is the current president of the Japan Black Studies Association.
-On June 18, 2020, he issued a letter to JBSA membership addressing the killing of George Floyd in Minneapolis.
+On June 18, 2020, he issued a letter to JBSA members addressing the killing of George Floyd in Minneapolis.